Class Follow-Up: Triangle Suspension

 Raise the other foot in front of the PIR’s body and tie off the upline.
 It can help to rest the 2nd foot on top of the first (already secured) leg, or to raise the thighs first.

 Experiment with different heights and see what works best!
-The feet can be the same height, but they don’t have to be.
+The feet can be the same height but don’t have to be.
 Asymmetry can be more challenging to process.
+The rig will feel very different with different foot heights.

 PIR who have an aerial background will recognize that this is a bit like being in silks with two foot locks (but with a chest “safety” line) – there are loads of possibilities for “getting frisky with those uplines” as Nil (an awesome aerial-trained PIR) put it!